 Ten of the Best - your guide to entertainment in Notts over the coming weeks

-1 Fiddler on the Roof, Theatre Royal, Royal Concert Hall, Nottingham, Monday August 18 to Saturday August 23
+1 Fiddler on the Roof, Theatre Royal, Royal Concert Hall, Nottingham, until Saturday August 23

 The classic musical is set 1905 in the tiny village of Anatevka where Tevye, a Jewish milkman, lives his life by their proud traditions.
 For his five daughters, that means a visit from the matchmaker.
 As each daughter challenges his beliefs, against the backdrop of a changing world, can Tevye hold on to his roots, or must he bend to the will of his children and learn to embrace the unfamiliar?